 However, as a result of amendments made to the VOCA Act in 2018, this two-year time limit does not apply in cases where at the time of the act of violence that consisted of physical abuse or sexual abuse, the victim was under the age of 18 (s 29(1A)).
 The definition of ‘sexual abuse’ is in section 29(5) of the VOCA Act.

 However, VOCAT may accept out-of-time applications (i.e. after two years) in particular circumstances.
-In deciding whether or not to accept out-of-time applications, VOCAT may consider the age of the victim, whether the victim has an intellectual disability, the physical or psychological effect of the crime on the victim, and whether the delay in The time and place at which a court or tribunal hears the parties argue their case and makes a decision. the application would threaten VOCAT’s ability to make a fair decision.
+In deciding whether or not to accept out-of-time applications, VOCAT may consider the age of the victim, whether the victim has an intellectual disability, the physical or psychological effect of the crime on the victim, and whether the delay in hearing the application would threaten VOCAT’s ability to make a fair decision.

 VOCAT will not accept out-of-time applications where the only reason for the delay was the victim’s lack of awareness of their rights to apply to VOCAT (s 29(4) VOCA Act).

 Applications for financial assistance for counselling expenses must be made in writing by completing the application for counselling form and lodging it with VOCAT.